GwynethLlewelyn/StreamDude/README.md

 Add `-P ":443"` if your front-end server is running HTTPS.

 If you're launching StreamDude directly from the root of your virtual host (i.e. no `/StreamDude` subfolder), then you might need to add a trailing slash on `proxy_pass http://127.0.0.1:3554/;`.
 Getting the slashes to match properly is always messy.

+## Launching from `systemd`

+If you're running a Unix version supporting `systemd`, you can grab a [simple unit service file](extras/StreamDude.service.sample) to adapt to your needs.